tahoe-lafs/tahoe-lafs/docs/proposed/magic-folder/remote-to-local-sync.rst

 if the write coordination directive remains the same as above, then we will not be able to implement the Magic Folder as a single Tahoe-LAFS DMD.
 In general therefore, we will have multiple DMDs —spread across clients— that together represent the Magic Folder.
-Each client polls the other clients' DMDs in order to detect remote changes.
+Each client in a Magic Folder collective polls the other clients' DMDs in order to detect remote changes.

 Six possible designs were considered for the representation of subfolders of the Magic Folder: